CHRISTINE-KATABARWA/SURVIVAL-DATA-ANALYSIS/README.md

 This repository reflects practical biostatistical skills commonly used in clinical research, epidemiology, and real-world evidence analysis.

-🛠️ Methods & Techniques Used
+METHODS AND TECHNIQUES USED

-📌 Survival Models
+Survival Models

 Accelerated Failure Time (AFT) models